 Mix up your Route 66 adventure with a 4x4 AND a convertible

 From Chicago, enjoy the extra room and power of a mid-size 4x4.
 In Vegas, swap it for a convertible, flip back the roof, throw on the Ray Bans and enjoy the desert sunshine as you cruise into California.

 Before heading off on Route 66, plan to spend some time in Chicago - birthplace of the skyscraper.
 Sip a 'sidecar' martini at John Hancock's Signature Lounge.
 The 95th floor vantage point is simply awesome.
-Mooch the neighborhoods of Chicago, shop the Magnificent Mile, grab some Garrett Popcorn and definitely take a walk on Navy Pier.
+Mooch the neighbourhoods of Chicago, shop the Magnificent Mile, grab some Garrett Popcorn and definitely take a walk on Navy Pier.